St Wilfrid’s Catholic Academy Conceptually Planned Curriculum Intent

 We have worked extremely hard to create a curriculum that is well planned and sequenced so that new knowledge and skills are identified for each age group.
 We build upon what has gone before, connecting new learning to established concepts whilst also preparing pupils for the learning to come.
 Thus we encourage both knowledge acquisition and retention in both discrete subject disciplines and via inter -curricular links

 There is good attention to what pupils already know with retrieval being a regular feature of our curriculum.
-Each teachers knows what their responsibility is in relation to the knowledge and skills to be acquired by each age group in each subject.
+Each teacher knows what their responsibility is in relation to the knowledge and skills to be acquired by each age group in each subject.
 There is a strong ambition for all students to meet the expectations across all subjects.

 A carefully crafted, challenging curriculum ensures that all children have equal access to learning throughout and beyond the school.
 Our practice is based upon recent research evidence and we support the subject and pedagogical knowledge development of our staff as well as our pupils.
 Everyone at St Wilfrid’s values education knowing that learning is a continuum.
-We have made several practical decisions about supporting pupils’ long-term memory.

 Reading lies at the heart of our curriculum with the intentional selection of texts and authors creating rich cultural capital.
 We use evidence- based research to develop our focus and explicit teaching of comprehension skills to fully equip our pupils to learn from and through text.
 Our pupils experience a balanced and cumulative view of reading via consistently high standards of systematic synthetic phonic teaching in our Early Years, to the careful development of fluency within KS1 and the further development of skills and a love of reading throughout KS2.